Beekeeping in New Zealand: History

-Although New Zealand has a lot (exactly 28) of native bee species (collectively called ngaro huruhuru "furry flies") in its ecosystem, these species tend to live underground and yield an amount of honey too menial for any significant gathering.
+Although New Zealand has a lot (exactly 28) of native bee species (collectively called ngaro huruhuru "furry flies") in its ecosystem, these species tend to live underground and yield too small an amount of honey for any significant gathering.
 European honeybees were brought to New Zealand in 1839; the Māori noted of them as “the white man’s fly.”
 William Cotton produced the Māori language book Ko Ngā Pī ('On Bees') in 1849 after a long period of teaching ways of beekeeping to the local Māori in his area while they taught him their language in return.
 Māori beekeepers produced unique beehives based on their knowledge of basket-weaving.

 Commercial beekeeping began in 1878 soon after the introduction of the Langstroth hive.

 Isaac Hopkins (1837–1925) has been called the “father of beekeeping” in New Zealand.
 He arrived in 1858 and went on to become a successful beekeeper, government apiarist and inspector of apiaries.
 He is the author of The illustrated New Zealand bee manual (1881) and The illustrated Australasian bee manual (1886).
 In his will he bequeathed £3000 to the Cawthron Institute in Nelson, New Zealand, for bee research.